-The right to withdraw:
+13. The right to withdraw:

-Relationship and sex education (RSE) is compulsory from age 11 onwards.
+The provision of relationship and sex education (RSE) is compulsory from age 11 onwards.
 It involves teaching children about reproduction, sexuality and sexual health.
-Parents have the right to request that their child/ren are withdrawn from the teaching of sex education delivered as part of statutory RSE; the only exceptions to this are the biological aspects of human growth and reproduction that are essential elements of National Curriculum Science.
+Parents have the right to request that their child/ren be withdrawn from certain aspects of sex education; the only exceptions to this are the biological aspects of human growth and reproduction that are essential elements of National Curriculum Science.